F-Saeed/cv-creator-redux/README.md

 ## Usage

 - The CV Creator webapp is simple to use
-- User enters their general information which gets displayed on the preview section in real-time.
+- User enters their general information and afterwards clicks on add information to add the general information enterted to their resume.
 - User enters their educational information and experience information according to each institution individually.
   - after entering all the required information, user will click on _Add Education_/_Add Experience_ buttons to add that information to their CV.
   - each institution's information will have to added one by one